Foundation for a Smoke-Free World

 The Foundation for a Smoke-Free World is an organization focused on smoking harm reduction founded in 2017.
 In May 2024, it changed its name to Global Action to End Smoking.

-It is funded by the tobacco industry Philip Morris International (PMI), which initially planned to provide $80 million dollars in annual funding.
+It is funded by the tobacco industry giant Philip Morris International (PMI), which initially planned to provide $80 million in annual funding.
 The pledge agreement from PMI to the Foundation, modified in September 2020, promised $35 million in funding to the Foundation from 2022 through 2029.
 In 2023, the agreement was terminated, with a payment of $140 million.

 The World Health Organization (WHO) urged not to collaborate with this front organization of the tobacco industry.
 Stanford University School of Medicine's extensive research has also exposed PMI's claims to move away from cigarettes and become 'smoke-free' as propaganda.